ngendah/blom/README.md

 2. Select folder where you have cloned the project.

-3. Wait for Visual studio to download project dependencies and build.
+3. Wait for Visual studio to setup the project dependencies.

+4. On project menu "build all"

 4. On folder view change, select "CMake target view" to select targets.
 Search for "example" executable and set as default.